From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Results

-Panels \textbf{a} - \textbf{c} in Fig.~\ref{fig:2} illustrate the dependence of mean absolute error on the emitter power, the width of the point spread function, and the concentration of emitters, respectively.
+Panels a-c in Fig.~\ref{fig:2} illustrate the dependence of mean absolute error on the emitter power, the width of the point spread function, and the concentration of emitters, respectively.
 The results of these log-log graphs are characterized using an average value over the test dataset with a corresponding 90\% confidence interval.
-Panel \textbf{a} contains dual horizontal axes representing the varying emitter power using both the signal-to-noise ratio (SNR) and the peak-to-noise ratio (PNR).
+Panel a contains dual horizontal axes representing the varying emitter power using both the signal-to-noise ratio (SNR) and the peak-to-noise ratio (PNR).
 For additional details regarding the explored parameters and evaluation of both approaches, see the Methods section.
-The DAMN model, represented by the red color, exhibits significantly better performance than the green-colored Richardson-Lucy algorithm.
-Similar results can also be observed in panels \textbf{b} and \textbf{c}.
-Panel \textbf{b} depicts the error dependence on the point spread function width (consult the Methods section).
-The remaining panel \textbf{c} characterizes the dependence on the emitter concentration, referring to the collective number of emitters in a single image.
-As seen across all three panels, our device-agnostic approach provides up to two orders of magnitude more accurate reconstructions than the device-dependent Richardson-Lucy deconvolution.
-The depicted errors were evaluated across the whole $50 \times 50$ pixel image and can be, alternatively, expressed as per-pixel errors by dividing the values by the number of pixels.
+The DAMN model, represented by the red color, exhibits significantly better performance than the blue and green-colored Richardson-Lucy algorithms and even surpasses the purple Deep-STORM.
+Similar results can also be observed in panels b and c.
+Panel b depicts the error dependence on the point spread function width (consult the Methods section).
+The remaining panel c characterizes the dependence on the emitter concentration, referring to the collective number of emitters in a single image.
+As seen across all three panels, our device-agnostic approach provides more accurate reconstructions than the alternatives across all testing regimes.
+Moreover, each Deep-STORM graph point corresponds to an individually trained neural network that utilizes precise knowledge of the test imaging parameters.
+The depicted errors were evaluated across the whole image and can be, alternatively, expressed as per-pixel errors by dividing the values by the number of pixels.